meilisearch/specifications/text/0117-typo-tolerance-api.md

 Whether the typo tolerance feature is enabled.

-> The presence of `typo` in the ranking rules does not influence the activation/deactivation of the typo tolerance feature.
+> The presence of `typo` in the ranking rules setting does not influence the activation/deactivation of the typo tolerance feature.
 If the `rankingRules` parameter of the index settings does not contain the `typo` rule, the results are not sorted according to the number of typos found.

 ### 1.2.1.2 `disableOnAttributes`